vircadia/vircadia-docs-sphinx/docs/source/home.rst

 * :doc:`CREATE <create>` personal experiences by building avatars, domains, tablet apps, and more for you and others to enjoy.
 * :doc:`SCRIPT <script>` and express your creativity by applying advanced scripting concepts to entities and avatars in the metaverse.
 * :doc:`HOST <host>` and make immersive experiences to educate, entertain, and connect with your audience.
-* :doc:`CONTRIBUTE <contribute>` to our endeavor by browsing our source code on GitHub.
+* :doc:`CONTRIBUTE <contribute>` to our endeavor by browsing our source code in the repository.